chihacknight/chicago-elections-archive/README.md

 ## Updating Data

+Note: if you are updating the remote data: please generate the election data before updating the

 ### Updating Election Data:

+To update the election data, run:
+- `python3 scripts/scrape_metadata.py`
+- `python3 scripts/scrape_elections.py`

 ### Upgrading Geographic data:

-To update data, modify the `ELECTIONS` variable in `scripts/scrape_results_metadata.py` with the ID from the [Board of Election Commissioners website](https://chicagoelections.gov/en/election-results.html), and then regenerate `input/results-metadata.json` and `output/results-metadata.json`.
-Then re-run `make all`, or `docker-compose run --rm app make all` forcing execution if necessary.
+- `make all` will build all of the geographic data.

-Once this is done, `make build-output` can be run to GZIP all files in a separate directory that can be deployed to cloud storage with `make deploy`.
+- `make build-output` can be run to GZIP all files in a separate directory that can be deployed to cloud storage with.
+- `make deploy` will upload the output to the cloud storage.

 To update the displayed elections on the site, update `ELECTION_ORDER` in `site/_data/site.js`.